microsoft/UFO/README.md

 #### OpenAI
 ```
 OPENAI_API_BASE: Your OpenAI Endpoint # The base URL for the OpenAI API
-OPENAI_API_KEY: Your OpenAI Key  # Set the value to sk-xxx if you host the openai interface for open llm model
+OPENAI_API_KEY: Your OpenAI Key  # Set the value to the openai key for the llm model
 OPENAI_API_MODEL: GPT Model Name  # The only OpenAI model by now that accepts visual input
 ```